Princess Blanca of Bourbon

-Princess Blanca of Bourbon (7 September 1868 – 25 October 1949) was a Spanish and French princess by birth and an archduchess by marriage to Archduke Leopold Salvator.
+Princess Blanca of Bourbon (Blanche de Bourbon; 7 September 1868 – 25 October 1949) was the consort of the pretender to the Croatian throne and the wife of Archduke Leopold Salvator.
+She was a Spanish and French princess by birth, and also became an archduchess by marriage.

-Biography

-Background

-Blanca was the eldest child of Prince Charles of Bourbon (Don Carlos), Carlist claimant to the throne of Spain and legitimist claimant of the throne of France, and Princess Margherita of Bourbon-Parma.
-Blanca was a member of the House of Bourbon and - according to the Carlists and to the Legitimists- an Infanta of Spain and a Daughter of France by birth.
+As a member of the House of Bourbon and - according to the Carlists and to the Legitimists- an Infanta of Spain and a Fille de France by birth.
 In 1889, she married Archduke Leopold Salvator of Austria, Prince of Tuscany, with whom she had ten children.
 The family left Austria after the end of the monarchy and finally settled in Barcelona.
 When the male line of Blanca's family died out at the death of her uncle, Alfonso Carlos, Duke of Anjou and San Jaime, some of the Carlists recognized her as the legitimate heiress to the Spanish throne.

-Early life
+Family

 Blanca (centre) with her first cousins Louise (left) and Marie Louise (right).

-Blanca was born in Graz, Styria, Austria-Hungary, the eldest child of Prince Charles of Bourbon (Don Carlos), the Carlist claimant to the throne of Spain under the name Carlos VII and Legitimist claimant to the throne of France under the name of Charles XI, and of his wife Princess Margherita of Bourbon-Parma.
-At the time of her birth, her parents were living in Styria in order to be close to her maternal great-grandmother, the Duchess of Berry.
-Her father left the same day for Paris where he learnt of the revolution that deposed Queen Isabella II of Spain.
-Don Carlos was joined in Paris by his wife and daughter and from there they moved to Switzerland.
+Blanca was the eldest child of Prince Charles of Bourbon (Don Carlos), and Princess Margherita of Bourbon-Parma.
+Her father was a great-grandson of King Charles IV of Spain, and the grandson of Infante Carlos, Carlist claimant to the throne of Spain (1788-1855).
+In 1868, shortly after Blanca's birth, her paternal grandfather, Prince Juan of Bourbon, formally renounced to his "spanish rights" and Blanca's father became the new Carlist claimant to the throne of Spain.
+At the time of her birth, her mother lived in Graz, near her maternal great-grandmother's castle, Brunsee.
+Shortly after, the family moved to Paris, then Switzerland.
+In 1870, Princess Margherita give birth to Prince Jaime in Vevey, Switzerland.
+The family was expelled from the country some time after Princess Elvira's birth, due to Don Carlos's Carlist activities.
+Repatriating to France at the end of October 1872, the family took up residence in Paris, with the help of Margherita's uncle, the Count of Chambord.
+Finally, the family moved to Pau, at the Villa Ader on the Boulevard Alsace-Lorraine.